 LC Just Like Mama Used To Make Note

-This recipe is a wonderful example of a genuine family heirloom, transcribed faithfully for future use.
-From the habit of proving the yeast in the oven, to the unusual cross shape cut in the dough, there is a homely feel to the Cora family pizza – it’s literally just like mama used to make.
-Go ahead and use a food processor to help with the hard part at the beginning.
-You’ll have your chance to knead in some love later.
+This recipe is the epitome of a genuine family heirloom, a recipe transcribed faithfully for future use.
+From the habit of proofing the yeast in the oven to the unusual cross shape cut in the dough, there is a homeyness to the Cora family pizza.
+Little wonder—it’s literally just like mama used to make.
+(If you must, go ahead and use a food processor to help with the hard part at the beginning.
+You’ll have your chance to knead in some love later.)

 Cora Family Pizza Recipe

 - Makes one 11-by-17-inch pizza

 - 1/4 cup warm water at 105°F (41°C)

 - Extra-virgin olive oil

 - 3 cups flour, plus more for sprinkling